seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 This in the public eye?

 **OCTAVIUS CAESAR**
-I’ the common show-place, where they exercise.
+I' the common show-place, where they exercise.
-His sons he there proclaim’d the kings of kings:
+His sons he there proclaim'd the kings of kings:
 Great Media, Parthia, and Armenia.
-He gave to Alexander; to Ptolemy he assign’d
+He gave to Alexander; to Ptolemy he assign'd
 Syria, Cilicia, and Phoenicia: she
 In the habiliments of the goddess Isis
-That day appear’d; and oft before gave audience,
+That day appear'd; and oft before gave audience,
-As ’tis reported, so.
+As 'tis reported, so.

 **MECAENAS**
-Let Rome be thus Inform’d.
+Let Rome be thus Inform'd.

 **AGRIPPA**
 Who, queasy with his insolence